LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/exercises.rst

 These exercises assume that you have added all of the code from this section of the book and your application resembles the `model-binding branch of coding-events-demo <https://github.com/LaunchCodeEducation/coding-events/tree/model-binding>`__.

+Create a new branch from here with a descriptive name, such as ``edit-events``.
 The edit form will resemble the form used to create an event.

 .. admonition:: Tip